 The following day I was invited to join Aom in one of the most important meetings of the orientation week – talks with the residing artists who shared their proposals and plans for the residency.

-Part 2 – to be continued.
+Part 2

 The Studio 88 Creative Research Stay is a short, self-directed stay for artists, curators, writers, and other creative practitioners who want to spend some time in Chiang Mai without committing to a longer programme.
 If this sounds like something you need right now, you’re welcome to get in touch.
 Apply for the Creative Research Stay